|

 You

-have the right to ask the consumer credit reporting companies to
+have the right to ask the consumer credit reporting

-Fraud alerts can make it more difficult for someone to get
+of identity theft.
+Fraud alerts can make it more difficult

-credit in your name because it tells creditors to follow certain
+for someone to get credit in your name because it tells

-place a fraud alert in your file by calling any one of the three
+in your file by calling any one of the three major

-nationwide consumer credit reporting companies.
-As soon
+credit reporting agencies.
+As soon as that

-as that agency activates your fraud alert, it will notify the
+agency activates your fraud alert, it will notify the

-others to place fraud alerts in your file as well. |
+others to place fraud alerts in your credit report file as

 |